Home

 How does the cost of living in Belgium compare to India?

 The cost of living in Belgium is significantly higher than in India.
-For example, meals, rent, and transportation are more expensive in Belgium by 200-700%, depending on the category.
+Expenses such as rent, dining, and transportation can be 200% to 700% higher depending on the category.

 How much does public transportation cost in Belgium?